amirardalan/amirardalan/README.md

 Amir Ardalan ✌️

-### Fullstack Engineer with 10+ years of experience based in Portland, OR.
+### Fullstack Engineer and UI/UX specialist based in Portland, OR.
 I've collaborated with renowned brands including Nike, BASIC/DEPT®, Columbia Sportswear, SOREL, and KEEN Footwear.
 I combine form and function to create innovative digital products that delight users and drive results.